|

 very dark blue to green and rarely yellow or pink.
 Crystals from Brazil may have

 both blue and green zoned lengthwise.
-The blue variety
+A recent find

 is most common and may have a beautiful sapphire-blue